Nintendo 64 Architecture

 The magnetic medium is slower than cartridges, with transfer speeds of up to 1 MB/sec, but still faster than 4X CD-ROM readers.
 Disks are double-sided and operate at ‘Constant Angular Velocity’ (like the later miniDVD).
 The smallest readable area is called a ‘block’ and it’s half of a concentric circle.

 There’s no buffer memory included in this reader, so the bits read are stored in RDRAM for execution.
-Nintendo bundled the RAM expansion unit with the 64DD to compensate for the sudden need for more RAM (apart from standardising the extended RAM for all 64DD games).
+To tackle the increased memory requirement, Nintendo included the RAM Expansion Pak with the 64DD as well.
+In doing so, it also standardised the extended RAM space so all 64DD games could take advantage of it.

 Furthermore, parts of the disk are re-writable to enable storing saves, the amount of writable area depends on the type of disk used (Nintendo provided seven types).
 On the software side, game data is structured with a filesystem called ‘Multi File System’ (MFS) provided by Nintendo with their SDK.
 Games can either access disk data using the file system or on a block-to-block basis, the latter relies on another library called ‘Leo’ for low-level functions.